-Without project tracking software: It’s possible the error isn’t noticed until the build is in progress.
+Without construction management software: It’s possible the error isn’t noticed until the build is in progress.
 At this point, the material costs stemming from the design error (either from materials ordered in excess or the additional material required to fix the issue) may exceed the approved budget.

 Although the customer is ultimately responsible for the full cost of the build—including issues resulting from design—errors that are not caught early can lead to tense relations and negative customer reviews.

-With project tracking software: Architects and design teams can improve the accuracy of plans by using estimating and takeoff software.
+With construction management software: Architects and design teams can improve the accuracy of plans by using estimating and takeoff software.
 These digital measurements often pull costs for labor and materials from a centralized database.
-This information can then be imported into the project planning and tracking tools.
+This information can then be imported into the construction management tool.

 When costs near or exceed the planned budget, all parties are alerted and appropriate change orders can be issued.
-Additionally, architects and contractors that use software can provide customers with quotes based on past projects and can provide real examples of issues that arose on similar jobs.
+Additionally, architects, and contractors that use software can provide customers with quotes based on past projects and can provide real examples of issues that arose in similar jobs.
 These real-life examples can be a useful jumping off point when building a contingency budget.

-Issue: Kitchen remodel was designed with granite, but during an on-site walk-through prior to installation, the customer has changed their mind and says they want quartz countertops instead.
+Issue: Kitchen remodel was designed with granite, but during an on-site walk-through prior to installation, the customer has changed their mind and wants quartz countertops instead.
 The customer says they are fine with the difference in cost and the contractor orders the quartz right away to ensure it arrives on time.